How do we support the health and wellbeing of transgender communities?

 Over 1,500 respondents to TM Survey

 In May 2016, HART launched the Trans Masculine Health Survey, designed to engage transmen in identifying their highest priority sexual health needs and informing a research and advocacy agenda to improve trans-affirming health care.
-The research team, led by HART trans researchers Gus Klein and Charlie Solidum, successfully recruited almost 2000 transmen and nonbinary individuals of trans masculine experience.
+The research team, led by HART trans researchers Gus Klein and Charlie Solidum, successfully recruited over 2000 transmen and nonbinary individuals of trans masculine experience.
 Survey participants came from all 50 states and over 15 different countries, making it possibly the largest and most diverse sample of transmasculine individuals ever compiled.

 The NIH-funded study is one of the few trans-masculine focused project currently funded by NIH.
 The survey was developed through formative qualitative research with a diverse group of 30 trans masculine participants, and documents a wide range of wants and needs for the future provision of transgender health.
 The survey closed in July 2018 -- stay tuned for updates on findings, recommendations, and future research.